 Brush up on your knowledge — the electrical comprehension test is designed to assess your understanding of electrical principles including circuits and batteries.
 Making sure you've brushed up on these subjects will help you with the questions on the day it counts.

 Try 3D revision — building models and looking at real circuits can help solidify your understanding of electrical principles.
 Give it a go if you have time.

 Don't lose track of time — keeping track of time will be crucial in ensuring you finish the test.
 Make sure you divide the time by the number of questions and don't go over it.
 Remember, you can always go back to a question at the end if you have time.

-Check out our full RAF AST and CBAT aptitude tests page here that includes free tests.
+Check out our full RAF DAA (formerly known as AST) and CBAT aptitude tests page here that includes free tests.